What is a Headless CMS? Complete Guide for 2026

 - Time to launch — How quickly do you need to go live?

-If you need visual editing for your website but also want API access for integrations, a hybrid CMS like Cmssy gives you the best of both worlds without forcing a compromise.
+If you want the performance and ownership of headless but also need visual, no-code editing for your team, a headless CMS with a visual editor like Cmssy gives you both without forcing a compromise.